Home » Course » Breakfast + Brunch » Pancakes » Savory Chickpea Pancake – Flatbread (GF)

 How To Make Savory Chickpea Pancake

-• Add in the lemon and stir, you’ll notice the batter rise and foam a bit, this is normal.
+• Add in the lemon and stir, the batter will rise and foam a bit, but this is normal.

 side by side photos showing the process of adding veggies to chickpea pancake batter.